-Click below for a quick look at some of our recent and ongoing projects.
+Click below for a quick look at some of our recent and ongoing website localization and translation projects.

 Japanese ramen chain DANBO is now delighting Vancouver, Canada food fanatics with traditional Fukuoka-style Kyushu Hakata Tonkotsu ramen at their first restaurants outside of Japan.
-Resourcecode was responsible for design, translation, and copywriting for the new English-language website, menu, posters and other items related to the launch.
+Resourcecode was responsible for website design and translation, copywriting for the new English-language website, menu, posters and other items related to the launch.

 English-, Japanese-, Chinese (Simplified and Traditional)-, and Korean-language WordPress website renewal for Interex, exporters of sustainable, quality forest products to global markets.

 A brand new design for 2016 for the Robert Yellin Yakimono Gallery – an online store for the longtime Japan resident, pottery journalist, and ceramics specialist.
-Built on WordPress for simple client-side updates, the new site features a custom display for mobile devices.
-Mentioned in art and culture magazines world-wide, this site provides support for Japan’s traditional artisans.
+Built on WordPress content management system for simple client-side updates, the new site features a custom display for mobile devices.
+Mentioned in art and culture magazines world-wide, this website provides support for Japan’s traditional artisans.

 An English-language translation and localization of a manga (Japanese comic book) designed by the renowned artist, Akira Toriyama, creator of the Dragon Ball series.
 Aimed at late-elementary to junior-high aged children, the publication will provide students with a Japanese perspective of environment sustainability issues and the protection of agricultural lands.